Detailed guides to painful problems, treatments & more

 Endangerment, Will Robinson!

 There are a few places in the body where nerves are more exposed and can be injured by stronger pressures.
-All of these sites are familiar to any well-trained massage therapist, and known as “endangerment sites,” but the danger is minimal.
+All of these sites are familiar to any well-trained massage therapist, and weirdly known as “endangerment” sites — but the endangering is minimal even in these locations.
 Mostly they are just “unpleasantness sites.”
-These are not places most people want massage.
+They are not places most people want massage in the first place.

 Here are all of the commonly cited endangerment sites (nerves highlighted):